What is a Conformation Event?

 NOC (National Obedience Champion): This prestigious title is earned by the dog who wins the annual American Kennel Club National Obedience Invitational.
 To be invited to participate in the Invitational, each dog must be ranked in the top 25 dogs in the country by number of OTCH points, or ranked in the top three of their respective breeds by OTCH points.

-The Poodle Club of America, Inc. allows any registered Poodle over six months of age which meets the performance requirements to receive the Working Certificate and the Working Certificate Excellent.
+The Poodle Club of America, Inc. allows any registered Poodle over six months of age (four months for Instinct Certificates) which meets the performance requirements to receive the Working Instinct Certificate, Upland Working Instinct Certificate, Working Certificate, Upland Working Certificate, Working Certificate Excellent, Upland Working Certificate Excellent, Working Certificate Master and Upland Working Certificate Master.

-The purposes of these Certificates are to test the natural working ability of the Poodle and to demonstrate his interest in birds, his ability to take direction from the handler, his marking ability, his willingness to enter the water, and his trainability.
+The purposes of this certificate test series are to test the natural working ability of the Poodle and to demonstrate his interest in birds, his ability to take direction from the handler, his marking ability, his willingness to enter the water, and his trainability.

-These tests are designed to enable most Poodles with a natural working instinct to pass the Working Certificate Test and with modest training to pass the Working Certificate Excellent Test.
-These programs provide an avenue for Poodle owners to enjoy and develop an appreciation and understanding of the natural working abilities of their dogs and to engage in early training as a working retriever.
+These tests are designed to enable Poodles with a natural working instinct to pass the Working Instinct Certificate Tests, with some training to pass the Working Certificate Tests and with modest training to pass the Working Certificate Excellent Tests.
+The Working Certificate Master tests will provide a challenge to trained dogs seeking to advance their skill level in preparation for higher levels of AKC testing.
+These programs provide an avenue for Poodle owners to enjoy and develop an appreciation and understanding of the natural working abilities of their dogs and to engage in training as a working retriever and upland hunter.

-For the Performance Requirements in the Working Certificate and Working Certificate Excellent…
+For the Performance Requirements in the Certificate series, please see the links below.

 Hunting Tests evaluate a dog’s hunting abilities; Standard Poodles are eligible for retriever hunting tests.
 The dog’s ability to perform is judged against a standard of perfection established by the AKC regulations; theoretically, every dog can be a winner!